K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Introduction

-In this paper, we predict K$_2$CoS$_2$ to be a new thermodynamically stable magnetic material with an in-plane AFM ground state even in the monolayer limit.
-Our density-functional-theory based calculations reveal that K$_2$CoS$_2$ hosts flat bands and Van-Hove singularities (VHSs) near the Fermi energy in its nonmagnetic band structure.
-This coupled with the strong Coulomb interaction arising from the Co $d$ orbitals results in the magnetic state.
-Remarkably, bulk K$_2$CoS$_2$ also hosts an in-plane AFM state, and its magnetic ordering is thus found to persist even in thin films upto the monolayer limit.
+In this paper, we predict K$_2$CoS$_2$ to be a new thermodynamically stable magnetic material with an in-plane AFM ground state down to the monolayer limit.
+Our density-functional-theory (DFT) based calculations reveal that K$_2$CoS$_2$ hosts flat bands and Van-Hove singularities (VHSs) near the Fermi energy in its nonmagnetic band structure.
+These features of the electronic structure coupled with the strong Coulomb interaction arising from the Co-$d$ orbitals stabilizes the AFM state.
+Remarkably, bulk K$_2$CoS$_2$ hosts an in-plane AFM ordering with strongly coupled quasi-one-dimensional (1D) AFM Co chains.
+This magnetic ordering is preserved down to thin films and the monolayer limit.
+We show that the magnetism of monolayer K$_2$CoS$_2$ is well described by a 2D Heisenberg model with an onsite anisotropy term with an exchange coupling that is much stronger along the quasi-1D Co-chains compared to the inter-chain coupling.
+Based on our Monte-Carlo calculations, we predict the Neel transition temperature for the monolayer to be $T_N \approx 15$ K, which is comparable to the experimentally reported value of $10$ K in bulk K$_2$CoS$_2$\cite{bronger1990}.
+Our study demonstrates for the first time that monolayer K$_2$CoS$_2$ could provide a robust material platform for exploring 2D magnets with strongly coupled quasi-1D AFM chains.

-We explicitly show that the magnetism in monolayer K$_2$CoS$_2$ is well described by a 2D anisotropic Heisenberg model with an onsite anisotropy term.
-However, the exchange coupling between the magnetic moments aligned along the intra-Co-chains is much larger, compared to the corresponding inter-chain coupling.
-Our Monte-Carlo calculations predict the Neel transition temperature in the monolayer to be $T_N \approx 15$ K, which is comparable to the experimentally reported value of $10$ K in bulk K$_2$CoS$_2$\cite{bronger1990}.
-The paper is organized as follows: In Sec.~\ref{bulk}, we discuss the electronic properties and magnetic ordering in bulk K$_2$CoS$_2$, followed by the detailed study of the monolayer in Sec.~\ref{monolayer}.
-This is followed a brief exploration of the bilayer K$_2$CoS$_2$ in Sec.~\ref{bilayer}, and we summarize our findings in Sec.~\ref{conclusion}.
+The paper is organized as follows.
+Sec. \ref{Comp} presents computational details.
+In Sec.~\ref{bulk}, we discuss the electronic properties and magnetic ordering of bulk K$_2$CoS$_2$.
+The magnetic and electronic properties of the monolayer K$_2$CoS$_2$ are explored in Sec.~\ref{monolayer}.
+In Sec.~\ref{bilayer}, we briefly discuss the magnetic and electronic structures of bilayer K$_2$CoS$_2$.
+Finally, we summarize the findings of our study in Sec.~\ref{conclusion}.